jerry800416/3D-bin-packing/README.md

 ```
 packer = Packer()          # packer init
 ```
-Add bin and items to packer :
+Add bin and items to packer : (Warning : You can only add one bin,but you can add many items.)
 ```
 packer.addBin(box1)       # adding bins to packer
 packer.addItem(item1)     # adding items to packer